lzlloveys/lzlloveys.github.io/_pages/about.md

 # 📖 Educations
 - *2022.09 - now*, Ph.D. candidate, School of  Economics and Management, Dalian University of Technology.
-- *2019.09 - 2022.06*, Master's degree, School of  Economics and Management, Dalian University of Technology.
+- *2019.09 - 2022.06*, Master&apos;s degree, School of  Economics and Management, Dalian University of Technology.
-- *2015.09 - 2019.06*, Bachelor's degree, School of  Economics and Management, Taiyuan University of Technology.
+- *2015.09 - 2019.06*, Bachelor&apos;s degree, School of  Economics and Management, Taiyuan University of Technology.

 # 💬 Academic Activities
 - *2023.07*, Harbin Institute of Technology "International Summer School on Big Data and Business Analytics".
 (Harbin, China)